BEFCOR Business Expansion Funding Corporation logo

 Frequently Asked Questions

-How long does BEFCOR Business Expansion Funding Corporation take to show results?
+How does BEFCOR Business Expansion Funding Corporation compare to similar companies?

 • Small business owners in North Carolina or four South Carolina counties seeking $150K-$1M+ financing for real estate, construction, or major expansion who were declined by traditional banks